 There is a preview window for you to check how the gaussian blur is affecting the photo.
 When you’re satisfied, click OK.

 Step 6: Save your file

 When you’re done, save this new document as a .psd file.
-If you named it during Step 3 then just save as it is.
+If you named it during Step 3, then just save it as it is.
 If not, name it now as ‘displacement map’.

-Step 7: Add a smart object in the original file
+Step 7: Add a smart object to the original file

 You can now close the displacement map and go back to your original photo.
 Here you can add whatever it is you want to integrate into your composite: some text, a logo, or a second image.